genicam/harvesters/README.rst

 Harvester was created to be a friendly image acquisition library for all people who those want to learn computer/machine vision.
 Harvester consists of two Python libraries, Harvester Core and Harvester GUI, and technically speaking, each library is responsible for the following tasks:

-Harvester Core:

-- Image acquisition
+- Harvester Core: Image acquisition & device manipulation
-- Device manipulation

-Harvester GUI:

-- Image data visualization
+- Harvester GUI: Image data visualization

 Harvester consumes image acquisition libraries, so-called GenTL Producers.
 Just grabbing a GenTL Producer and GenICam compliant machine vision cameras, then Harvester will supply you the acquired image data as `numpy <http://www.numpy.org>`_ array to make your image processing task productive.